desmondmullen/blamazon/README.md

 # blamazon

 **Blamazon is an Amazon.com-like storefront demonstrating SQL skills.** I created this for the Coding Boot Camp at UNC-Chapel Hill in March 2019.
 The assignment called for very basic features which approximated retail business logic for customers, managers, and supervisors.
-I took the assignment further and created real business logic that could be extended to a true, funcioning retail site.
+I took the assignment further and created real business logic that could be extended to a true, functioning retail site.

 # Features
 In addition to the basic functions of [the assignment](homework_instructions.md), this app does the following: